-The communication cost and round complexity of this algorithm is equal to the one of the broadcast protocol.
-When the identity of the cluster initiating the agreement protocol or the cluster with the smallest identifier is not clear, we need a procedure to initiate the agreement protocol on at least one cluster and not too many.
-By assumption, we know that the size of the network is in between $\sqrt N$ and $N$.
-Therefore, in the case for which each node initiates the agreement protocol with probability $\log N/N$, if after $\log^4 N$ steps no output is received, it means that no node has initiated the protocol.
-In this case, each cluster proceeds by initiating the protocol with a probability that is twice the previous one.
-One can show that this procedure has to be repeated at most $\log N$ times in order to ensure that each cluster receives at least one output with high probability.
-In this case, $O(\log N)$ clusters will have broadcasted a message, which results in the communication cost being increased by a factor $\log N$ compared to the original broadcast protocol.
-In order for a node to choose among the multiple outputs it receives, a cluster $C$ broadcasting a message attaches to it a tag that corresponds to the lowest id of all the ids of the nodes within the cluster $C$.
+When the identity of the cluster initiating the agreement algorithm or the cluster with the smallest identifier is not clear, we need a procedure to initiate the agreement algorithm on at least one cluster, but not too many ones.
+By assumption, we know that the size of the network is between $\sqrt N$ and $N$.
+Therefore, if each node initiates the agreement algorithm with probability $\log N/N$, and if after $\log^4 N$ steps no output is received, it means that no node has initiated the algorithm.
+In this case, each cluster proceeds by initiating the algorithm with a probability that is twice the previous one.
+One can show that this procedure has to be repeated at most $\log N$ times in order to ensure that each cluster receives at least one output whp.
+In this case, $O(\log N)$ clusters will have broadcast a message, which results in the communication cost being increased by a factor $\log N$ as compared to the original broadcast algorithm.
+In order for a node to choose among the multiple outputs it receives, a cluster $C$ broadcasting a message attaches to it a tag that corresponds to the lowest id within the cluster $C$.
 Therefore, the final output selected by a node is the message received whose attached id is the lowest.